Projects (international)

 Building with Nature (2017–2021)

 Climate change poses the greatest challenge to the North Sea region.
 Coasts are threatened by storm surges.
 Heavy rainfall causes rivers and lakes to flood more quickly.
-Traditionally, we protect ourselves with dikes and dams, but there are more sustainable and effective ways.
+Traditionally, we protect ourselves with dykes and dams, but there are more sustainable and effective ways.
 For example, by working with nature.
 This was the starting point for the Interreg BV North Sea Region project 'Building With Nature'.

-More information about the role of Noorderzijlvest Project Building with Nature and the Building with Nature project
+More information about the role of Noorderzijlvest Building with Nature project and the Building with Nature project

 Living North Sea (2009–2012)